e6m9/illustrated-pages/README.md

 ## description

-a searchable database for marvel comics or perhaps a larger scope of comic brands that presents user with a brief summary and maybe collection of images of a related search including links to related wikipedia page
+AS a Marvel fan
+I WANT to search for information about any character in the Marvel universe so THAT I can learn more about that character

+WHEN I go to an app
+THEN there is a search bar and button
+WHEN I enter a search term and click the button
+THEN I am presented with a short bio, first appearance, and image of my search term and a wikipedia link so I can learn more

 ## api key and stuff